DRSDavidSoft/cmder/.github/issue_template.md

     https://github.com/Maximus5/ConEmu/issues?q=is:issue

-    If there isn't an existing issue, you may open a new one there.
+    If there are no existing issues, you may open a new one there.

     (We don't resolve issues regarding ConEmu here, so please make sure you open the issue in the correct place.)